 Becoming slow for a few hours is a practice that I recommend to anyone, even to those who do not have the privilege like me, to walk among the vineyards on the shores of Lake Garda.
 Slowness helps to regain possession of oneself and the relationship with the planet, the profound sense of time, space, and limits.
 Suddenly, a new vineyard appeared on my path, so new that the only part, immediately recognizable, was the support poles for the plants, to come soon.

 Once close to the new plant, a few centimeters above the ground, the rootstock appeared, alone.
 The hidden part, that resists over the decades and on which the Vitis Vinifera plant is grafted.
 The tree which produces the fruits.
 It seemed to be the “message in the bottle” to bring back to the memory and evidence of those who know wine only in the bottle.
-The vicissitudes that humans and plants have endured in the past centuries would help us if we would not always want immediate solutions… Virus, parasites, and globalization… Life must go on.
+The vicissitudes that humans and plants have endured in the past centuries would help us if we would not always want immediate solutions… Virus, parasites, and globalization… Life must go on

 A globalization, virus, and parasite problem…

 It is a fascinating story, but it costed an immense effort to all people involved in vine growing in Europe for several decades.
 They worked like crazy to cultivate the vine and found it completely devoured at the root.
 The story is well known to wine people, it is a story of globalization and “grafts” in all senses.
 It is the story that decreed the end of the Middle Ages and officially began the modern era.
 To imagine that the discovery of America did not also produce negative consequences is unrealistic, but “in hindsight” positive balance sheets prevail and the harmful consequences are forgotten.
-From 1500 onwards, just like today, every opening of new spaces has brought phenomena of imbalance, exterminations of populations, trafficking of slaves.
+From 1500 onwards, just like today, every opening of new spaces has brought with it phenomena of imbalance, exterminations of populations, trafficking of slaves.
 And also transfers of parasites from one continent to another.

 The world became smaller, the Mediterranean lost its centrality in Europe, the stronger countries militarily occupied the new territories.
 Some cultures dominated the original ones and exchanges with the newly colonized territories became increasingly frequent.
 Those journeys brought many “exotic” plants such as potatoes, tomatoes, and cocoa to the Old World.